augustebaum/romodoro/README.md

-# Romodoro -- Pomodoro in Rust
+# Romodoro
-This is a webapp for a Pomodoro timer, similar to [Pomofocus](pomofocus.io) and others.
+This is Pomodoro timer web-app, similar to [Pomofocus](pomofocus.io) and others.
 It is built in Rust and WebAssembly through the Yew framework.

 ## Features